ycarowr/UnityNetworkingAPI/README.md

 ### Objetives

-1. The main goal to make two unitypackages, client and server.
-2. Both are starting points for future multiplayer prototypes.
+The main goal is to have two unitypackages, client and server, whitch will be starting points for future multiplayer prototypes.

 ### Projects

-Here are the code for both unity projects with their networking functionalities:
+Here are the code of both projects:

 1. The [Client Project](/UnityNetworkingAPI/UnityGameClient).
 2. The [Server Project](/UnityNetworkingAPI/UnityGameServer).